 If you want to reduce bills for your trucking company the right third-party factor will help you maintain positive cash flow.
 Here’s how it works: first, you deliver your load to your customer as normal, creating an invoice as you always do.
 As you send the customer their invoice, you also make a copy that goes to the factoring company.
 The factoring company purchases the invoice and deposits a cash advance (of up to 97%) on the invoice total (minus a small factoring fee) into your account within 24 hours — often in the same day.
 Once the end customer pays the invoice, the factoring company pays you the remaining 3% reserve balance.

 Factoring companies that specialize in the trucking industry not only offer the ability to cash in on unpaid invoices at a discount, but they also offer a number of tools and strategies that will help you stay flush.
+When you own a trucking company, making sure you have fleet telematics is very important as it allows you to exchange information between central authority and commercial vehicles.
 The best factoring companies will provide cash advances on loans in transit as well as equipment financing to ensure that you maintain positive cash flow.
 Companies like Accutrac Capital for example also provide fuel discounts and preferred currency exchange as well as additional specialized services that will help you maximize your bottom line.

 Accutrac offers simple document submissions as well as straightforward and easy-to-calculate factoring fees.
 Along with dedicated customer services and online account access 24/7, they also offer a 99.9% qualification rate — essentially, if you own a trucking company and you have credit-worthy customers, you are likely to be accepted.
 Unlike banks that only offer funding options based on the credit-worthiness of your company, a factoring company knows that it is dealing with invoices owed to you — and so only the credit of your customers matters.
 With the lowest factoring rates in the industry, trust a factor like Accutrac — one that understands the trucking industry inside and out.